Summer Housing Guide

 - As the building will be locked, only summer residents will have access to the inside of the building.
 Therefore, the summer residents will be responsible for any damage that occurs and for missing items in the building during the period of occupancy.
 Damage and extra cleaning fees will be prorated to all residents.

 - As members of a residential academic community, we all share the responsibility for creating and maintaining an atmosphere that is conducive to learning and to personal growth.
-Perhaps of greatest importance is respect and acceptance of all individuals.
-Hamilton will not accept behavior that abuses or shows contempt for the persons, opinions, life styles, or property of others.
+Perhaps of the greatest importance is respect and acceptance of all individuals.
+Hamilton will not accept behavior that abuses or shows contempt for the persons, opinions, lifestyles, or property of others.

 - Pets are not permitted.
-Anyone found to have a pet (other than fish) will be in violation of the student conduct code and subject to eviction, in addition to judicial consequences.
+Anyone found to have a pet will be in violation of the student conduct code and subject to eviction, in addition to judicial consequences.
 Furthermore, they will be responsible for all costs resulting from any needed cleaning and fumigation.

-- No new housing is available after July 31st.
-(Housing is provided for full-time summer employees, not for early arrivals for fall semester.)
-Only students who will be in residence (in on-campus residential facilities) at Hamilton College in the fall are allowed to stay in summer residence locations after August 5th.
+- No new housing is available after July 31.
+(Housing is provided for full-time summer employees, not for early arrivals for the fall semester.)
+Only students who will be in residence (in on-campus residential facilities) at Hamilton College in the fall are allowed to stay in summer residence locations after August 4.

-- All Summer Residents must vacate their assigned room and return their keys to the Office of Residential Life on the date set by Residential Life.
+- All summer residents must vacate their assigned room and return their keys to the Office of Community Living on the date set by Community Living.
 Failure to return your key by this time will result in a charge of $125 for each unreturned key.

 - No storage of any kind is permitted in public areas.
 Any personal property left in public areas will be removed by the College.
 The College reserves the right to terminate the summer lease at any time without cause.

-Students will complete a Summer Housing Registration form, and answer housing preference questions.
-Residential Life will place you into housing based on preferences indicated on the form with consideration for class year giving seniors priority, then juniors and so on.
+Students will complete a Summer Housing Registration Form and answer housing preference questions.
+Community Living will then place them into housing based on preferences indicated on the form, dates of residence, and with consideration for class year giving seniors priority, then juniors and so on.

-Students living in singles in Babbitt or McIntosh for the Spring 2021 semester will be pre-assigned to those rooms for the summer to avoid unnecessary transitions and cleaning, unless that student prefers a double with a roommate and indicates that on their form.
+Students living in singles in summer housing locations for the Spring 2023 semester will be pre-assigned to those rooms for the summer to avoid unnecessary transitions and cleaning, unless that student prefers a double with a roommate and indicates that on their form.

-Any questions regarding summer housing can be directed to Ashley Place, Director of Residential Life, via email at email@example.com or phone (315-859-4023).
+Any questions regarding summer housing can be directed to Community Living, at email@example.com or 315-859-4023.

 Yes, if you plan to leave your belongings in the room.
-If you do not wish to pay rent then you will need to move all of your belongings out before you leave and return your key to Residential Life.
+If you do not wish to pay rent then you will need to move all of your belongings out before you leave and return your key to Community Living.
 Assuming the room is still available upon your return, you can pick up the key and move back in when you return from your vacation.
-In order to do this, please communicate your plans in advance with Residential Life so we can work with you to make sure the process goes smoothly.
-There will be a return to campus COVID-19 protocol which may include a quarantine in a local hotel prior to returning to campus.
-As protocols change, students will be notified.
+In order to do this, please communicate your plans in advance with Community Living so we can work with you to make sure the process goes smoothly.

-Unfortunately, no. You will need to move completely out of your Spring room by the date communicated to you by Residential Life and move back to campus when you begin your summer employment.
+Unfortunately, no. You will need to move completely out of your Spring room by the date communicated to you by Community Living and move back to campus when you begin your summer employment.

 No. Any items left in bedrooms or common rooms after the move out date will be discarded when Facilities Management cleans the buildings.
 Students will be charged for removal of personal items.